chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 listed below when constructing RPC-over-RDMA version 2 messages.
 NFS version 4 servers MUST accept and process all such requests.

-* The Read list can contain either a Position-Zero Read chunk, one Read chunk with a non-zero Position, or both.
+* The Read list can contain either a Call chunk, no more than one Read chunk, or both a Call chunk and one Read chunk.
 * The Write list can contain no more than one Write chunk.

 NFS version 4 clients wishing to send more complex chunk lists can